Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 * Next, the tool [generates a line feature](http://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/points-to-line.htm) connecting the true location of each stop and its snapped counterpart.
 * If your GTFS data uses parent stations, the parent stations are snapped to the streets using the method described above.
 Child stops of the parent station are not snapped to the streets.
 Instead, a connector line is created between the child stop and the parent station.
 Consequently, the child stop is connected to the streets only through the parent station.
 * If your GTFS stops.txt file includes station entrances designated by location_type=2, the station entrances will be snapped to the streets, and a line will be generated between the parent station and each station entrance.
 It is assumed that the station entrances are the only places where pedestrians can enter their respective parent stations.
 * Next, the tool creates a "wheelchair_boarding" field to indicate whether or not the stop is wheelchair accessible.
-The values used in this field are derived from the wheelchair_boarding field in the [GTFS stops.txt file] (https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#stopstxt).
+The values used in this field are derived from the wheelchair_boarding field in the [GTFS stops.txt file](https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#stopstxt).
 If the stop has a parent station and has a wheelchair_boarding value of 0, the tool populates the field based on the wheelchair_boarding value for the parent station.
 * Finally, the tool [creates vertices](http://desktop.arcgis.com/en/desktop/latest/tools/data-management-toolbox/integrate.htm) in the street features at the locations of the snapped stops.
 These vertices are necessary for establishing connectivity when you create your network dataset.

 ![Diagram showing desired connectivity of streets and transit lines](./images/ConnectivityDiagram.png)